Community needed as pandemic leads to more overdose deaths in Tennessee

 New statistics from the Tennessee Department of Health show deaths by overdose are increasing statewide every year.

-Though 2020 data is still preliminary, TDH says the numbers already show the year of the pandemic will prove deadliest yet for overdoses.
+Though 2020 data is still preliminary, TDH says the numbers already show the year of the pandemic will prove to be the deadliest yet for overdoses.
 Hospitals across Tennessee are also seeing a rise in non-fatal overdoses.

-Turning Point recovery center in Johnson City, Tenn. says this is a trend that is shifting away from opioids.
+Turning Point recovery center in Johnson City says this is a trend that is shifting away from opioids.

 “We are definitely seeing an increase in overdoses.
 Especially overdoses related to fentanyl and meth,” said Kristy Tipton, division director for Turning Point.